hpeiy98/K8STARS/examples/README_en.md

    - `tarscli genconf` in start.sh will be used to generate tars services’ starting configuration.
    - The file _server_meta.yaml is used to configure services’ metadata.
 You can refer to the structure of ServerConf in app/genconf/config.go for the field information.
 The endpoint is `tcp -h ${local_ip} -p ${random_port}` by default and supports automatically filling in IP and random ports.

-2. To verify if deployment is successfully
+2. Verify if deployment is successfully
    - log into db_tars and execute `select * from t_server_conf\G`.
 You should see that the simpleserver’s node information is registered.
    - Enter TarsWeb to check if services are deployed successfully